CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"For it is not death or pain that is to be feared, but the fear of pain or death." - Epictetus</p>
+<p>"You have all the fears of mortals and all the desires of immortals." - Seneca</p>
 <!-- STOIC_QUOTE_END -->